 By including all of your channels on the left and listing out each communication (with color coding), you can see at-a-glance everything planned for a given week, and adjust as needed.
 This calendar can be as general or as detailed as you need it to be (word-for-word tweets, for example), and can be customized for any number of assets.

 Of course, all of these formats can be combined or used in tandem.
-If you’re working collaboratively with a team, Google Docs (now Google Drive) remains one of the best tools for handling content management, since all of the above calendars can be placed online as a spreadsheet and edited by those with permission.
+You can also combine them with other tools such as Trello to have a visual snapshot and a manageable calendar.
+If you’re working collaboratively with a team, Google Docs (now Google Drive) remains one of the best tools for handling content management, since all of the above calendars can be placed online as a spreadsheet and edited by those with permission on a desktop or on the go.

 As we know, scheduled updates don't negate the need for real-time engagement across social networks, but proper planning is a necessity to stay on top of the many communications vehicles at our disposal today.
 If you’ve used other methods with success (or if you have any lessons learned to share), please let us know in the comments!

 Solo PR PRO Premium members have access to these templates and much more.
 See all the benefits (including access to customizable templates of all the calendars shown here) and join today: http://soloprpro.com/join/